siddhantmahajani/Stock_Price_Analysis/README.md

 stock_analysis.py - Program used to perform companies stock analysis and visualise result.

-Libraries used:
+Libraries used:<br/>
-yfinance: Yahoo Finance library to get data about companies stocks.
+yfinance: Yahoo Finance library to get data about companies stocks.<br/>
-plotly: To visualise the data.
+plotly: To visualise the data.<br/>
-pandas: To read data from csv and filter out results.
+pandas: To read data from csv and filter out results.<br/>
-flask: To get input from website and display graph on the browser
+flask: To get input from website and display graph on the browser<br/>

 To install the libraries use pip install <library_name> i.e. pip install pandas.